 - Under the newly created RestrictRun key, right-click in the space and create a new string file, name it as “1″.
 Double-tap and open it and in the Value Data space, enter the name of the file you want to restrict, for example, ‘Notepad.exe’.

-Preventive Methods to block app installation in the future
+Preventive Methods to Block Program Installation in the Future

 You can use the SmartScreen feature and Microsoft Family settings to block other users from installing a program.
 That way, you can control which applications to install and which one should be allowed for everyone.